Nsfr750/nsfr750.github.io/en/about.md

 ## My Journey

-I have been programming for 30 years, working on everything from web applications to embedded systems.
+I have been programming for over 30 years, working on everything from web applications to embedded systems.
 My journey in technology has been driven by curiosity and a desire to solve real-world problems through code.

 ## Technical Expertise

-- **Programming Languages**: Python, C++, JavaScript, and more
+- **Programming Languages**: Python, C++, JavaScript, clipper, Java, Delphy, and more
 - **Technologies**: Web Development, Data Analysis, Automation, 3D Printing
 - **Tools**: Git, Docker, Linux, VS Code